-Carving a pumpkin at Halloween is as important to me as having a turkey at Thanksgiving, or a tree at Christmas.
-My childhood rushes back as soon as I pry the top off a freshly cut pumpkin.
-That smell, and the feel of the cool slimy seeds as you prepare the huge berry for carving.
+Carving a Jack-o’-lantern is as important to me as having a turkey at Thanksgiving, or a tree at Christmas.
+My childhood rushes back when I pry the top off a freshly cut pumpkin.
+The smell.
+The feel of the cold slimy seeds.

-I plop it’s guts out on a newspaper, or into a bowl.
-Flicking my wrist to free its sticky entrails from my fingers.
-Once most of the viscera is gone, I scrape.
+I plop them out on a newspaper, or into a bowl.
+Flicking my wrist to free the sticky entrails from my fingers.
+Once most of the seeds are gone, I scrape.
 I use an ice cream scoop.
 I tilt the pumpkin sideways and rotate it.
-Scraping and dumping until the last of the slimy strings are gone, and the inside of the pumpkin is clean and smooth.
+Scraping and dumping until the inside is clean and smooth.